If you have a question about running your canteen which isn't covered below, please contact us.

 - See also this article about Boosting the flavour in Green items.

-Professional stickers to jazz-up your healthy options.
+Stickers to jazz-up your packaging on healthy items.

 All the information and tips canteen managers need to promote the canteen's food and drink (and boost sales!) is in a this guide - Marketing food at school: use the 5Ps.